Lucas Giolito: Minor leagues

-Major leagues

 Washington Nationals

 On June 28, 2016, the Nationals added Giolito to their active roster and he made his major league debut that night against the New York Mets.
 In his debut, he pitched four shutout innings, allowing one hit and two walks, while getting one strikeout.

 Chicago White Sox

 On December 7, 2016, the Nationals traded Giolito, Reynaldo López, and Dane Dunning to the Chicago White Sox for Adam Eaton.
+Entering the 2017 season, Giolito was considered the 12th best prospect in all of baseball, according to MLB.com.
 Giolito began the 2017 season with the Charlotte Knights of the International League.
 On August 27, 2017, Giolito earned his first MLB victory in a 7–1 White Sox win over the Detroit Tigers.
 Giolito threw seven scoreless innings yielding only three hits and striking out four Tigers.
 Giolito finished the season going 3–3 with a 2.38 ERA in 7 starts.

 The following season, in 2018, he was part of the starting rotation, making 32 starts for the White Sox, going 10–13 with a 6.13 ERA.
 In 173 1/3 innings, he struck out 125 but led the American League in walks (90) and earned runs (118), and was 3rd in the league in hit by pitch (15), 4th in wild pitches (13), and 9th in home runs allowed (27).
 In 2018 he had the highest rate of bases on balls per 9 innings pitched in the majors (4.67), and had the highest WHIP among major league pitchers (1.48).
 He also had the worst left on base percentage of all qualifying major league pitchers, stranding only 63.5% of base runners.

 In 2019, Giolito's third season and second in the White Sox starting rotation, he greatly improved from the previous year as he went on a nine-game winning streak after starting the year with a 10–1 record.
 He pitched his first career shutout on May 23 against the Houston Astros.
 He was also rewarded AL pitcher of the month for the month of May.
 On June 30, 2019, Giolito was named as one of the American League pitchers for the 2019 MLB All-Star Game, his first All-Star selection.
+He pitched one scoreless inning in a 4–3 victory for the American League.
 On September 16, 2019, the White Sox shut down Giolito for the rest of the season due to a mild lat strain in his pitching arm.
 Giolito finished the season with a 14–9 record, a 3.41 ERA, 228 strikeouts and three complete games over 176 2/3 innings in 29 starts.
 He also finished 6th in the AL Cy Young Award voting.